 - What are your daily routines?
 How do you spend your time?

 - Where do you wear your glasses the most?
 At home?
 At work?
 When playing sports or pursuing a particular hobby?

 - Do you spend a lot of time using digital devices such as laptops, tablets or smartphones?

 - Certain visual defects also play a role; for example: Are your eyes sensitive to light?
 Do you experience poor vision at night?

 - Do you want to enjoy better vision in certain situations, such as when looking at objects at medium distances or when at work?

 - Did you have problems with your old glasses, i.e. did they leave pressure marks on your nose or did the frames often slide down your face?

 - What did you particularly like about your old glasses?

 - What do you expect from your new glasses?

-- Just as important are issues such as the shape, color and material of the frames – individualized to match your lifestyle, your fashion sense or for a particular use.
+- Just as important are issues such as the shape, colour and material of the frames – individualised to match your lifestyle, your fashion sense or for a particular use.